Barry Livingston Net Worth 2026: Age, Height, Wife, Sister & Stanley Livingston Compared

 Major television appearances (2000s–present):

-• Mad Men AMC’s acclaimed period drama set in 1960s advertising
+• Mad Men — AMC’s acclaimed period drama (as Duane Davis)

 Notable television milestones: